 Investigations can help diagnose sural nerve pain.
 MRI scan might show inflammation of the nerve at the site of damage.
 However, most causes of sural nerve pain don’t demonstrate clear signs of inflammation and may be reported as normal.
 Generally, ultrasound is more useful as you can carefully follow the course of the nerve from the calf, looking for signs of nerve inflammation or trapping.
 Usually, nerve damage on ultrasound is seen as sudden nerve thickening at the trapping site.

-Pinched nerve in heel: is it Baxter’s nerve entrapment?
+Pinched nerve in the heel: is it Baxter’s nerve entrapment?

 In general, imaging such as ultrasound or MRI can give clues to the diagnosis.
 Sometimes, you can see the thickening of the minor Baxter’s nerve on the inside of the heel.
 Other times, you might see a normal plantar fascia scan, increasing suspicion of nerve trapping as the cause of pain.
 In severe cases, nerve trapping can cause the shrinking of the muscles on the outside of the foot, best seen on MRI.

-What does a pinched nerve in foot feel like?
+What does a pinched nerve in the foot feel like?

-Generally, a pinched nerve in the foot will lead to symptoms and signs that make us suspect pressure on the nerve.
+Generally, a pinched nerve in the foot will lead to symptoms and signs that suggest pressure on the nerve.

 Common symptoms of a pinched nerve in the foot: